Personal Statement

 Committing yourself to CRNA school is an investment in yourself and your future to an extent that is hard to conceptualize until you’re in it.
 Through your application you’ll have to be able to convey being a CRNA as something you’ve always wanted.
 And when interview time comes it will be your job to display that passion to your interviewers, so they understand that being a part of their program is something you’ve thoroughly thought about.

 When it comes to pursuing nurse anesthesia, you will often hear that if you do not have a “why” getting through those three long years is going to feel impossible.
 I can attest that when you know and understand your “why” you have a better sense of direction and making it through those challenging moments during school.
+The importance of knowing your “why” was popularized by Simon Sinek’s book Start With Why where he emphasizes that successful individuals and organizations operate with a clear understanding of their purpose, which inspires others and sustains their success.
+If you’re considering this path, you might also want to review our step-by-step guide on How to Become a CRNA.

 Quick Answer

-Understanding your "why" in CRNA school is crucial for maintaining focus and resilience.
-The CRNA Club emphasizes that having a clear purpose can significantly enhance your success, with 90% of students citing it as a key motivator during challenging times.
+Understanding your "why" in CRNA school is important for maintaining focus and resilience.
+The CRNA Club emphasizes that having a clear purpose can significantly strengthen your success, with 90% of students citing it as a key motivator during challenging times.
+We actually talked about this on the podcast (Ep 61: "The boxes to check with your personal statement") and shared practical strategies for identifying your core motivation.

 • Provides clarity and focus during your application and interview process